 The trumpeter with the plunger-mute growl who provided the fiery, vocal brass heart for Duke Ellington's orchestra during its revolutionary peak.

-Cootie Williams didn't just play trumpet; he gave it a human voice.
-Hired by Duke Ellington in 1929 to replace the legendary Bubber Miley, Williams mastered the plunger mute technique, creating the iconic 'wah-wah' growls and smears that became a cornerstone of the Ellington sound.
-For over a decade, his solos were explosive features in an already dazzling ensemble, defining tunes like 'Echoes of Harlem' and 'Concerto for Cootie'.
-In a surprising 1940 move, he left Ellington to join Benny Goodman's band, a shift that sent ripples through the jazz world.
-Ever his own man, Williams later led his own successful rhythm and blues groups, scoring a massive hit with 'Round Midnight' in 1944.
-His career arc traced the evolution of American music itself, from the sophisticated swing of Ellington to the birth of R&B, all powered by his unmistakable, soulful brass.
+Cootie Williams turned a trumpet into a speaking instrument.
+Hired by Duke Ellington in 1929 to replace Bubber Miley, Williams mastered the plunger mute technique, producing the 'wah-wah' growls and smears that became a cornerstone of the Ellington sound.
+For over a decade, his solos exploded through the ensemble, defining tunes like 'Echoes of Harlem' and 'Concerto for Cootie'.
+In 1940, he left Ellington to join Benny Goodman's band, a shift that rippled through the jazz world.
+Williams later led his own rhythm and blues groups, scoring a hit with 'Round Midnight' in 1944.
+His career traced the evolution of American music from swing to R&B, powered by his soulful brass.

 1901–1927